socadk/design-practice-repository/artifact-templates/SDPR-APIDescription.md

 ### Usage (Produced and Consumed When)
 Explicit, both human- and machine readable API specifications (or service contracts) are typically created during design elaboration and transition activities.
 In the [Stepwise Service Design](../activities/SDPR-StepwiseServiceDesign.md) activity in DPR, they are created in Step 6 (and then evolved in Step 7).

-Mike Amundsen's [seven-step Web API design method](https://www.infoq.com/articles/web-api-design-methodology/) features "Create a Semantic Profile" in step 5.
+Mike Amundsen's [seven-step Web API design method](https://www.infoq.com/articles/web-api-design-methodology/) features "Create a Semantic Profile" in Step 5.
 Service description and profile formats are created in this step, hence it produces an API Description in DPR and MAP terms.
 <!-- @Amundsen:2020 proposes to use ALPS -->

 ### Template Structure and Notation(s)